antonsalvadores/Projects_QFB/Risk Management/Systemic Risk CoVaR Analysis/README.md

 Quantify and analyze the systemic risk contribution of individual institutions to the broader European financial market (Euro Stoxx 600) and a custom portfolio.
 The objective is to identify which sectors—Banking (BBVA), Insurance (AXA), Utilities (Iberdrola), or Technology (Infineon)—generate the highest contagion effect during periods of financial distress (e.g., the COVID-19 crash).
 This analysis is critical for macroprudential stress testing, systemic risk buffering, and robust portfolio risk allocation.

 ## Mathematical Methodology
-This project implements the $\Delta$CoVaR methodology (Adrian & Brunnermeier) alongside dynamic risk modelling techniques:
+This project implements the ΔCoVaR methodology (Adrian & Brunnermeier) alongside dynamic risk modelling techniques:
 * **Dynamic Value at Risk (VaR):** Estimation of time-varying unconditional VaR at the 1% tail level using Conditional Autoregressive Value at Risk (CaViaR) models to capture volatility clustering and heteroskedasticity.
 * **Quantile Regression:** Application of quantile regression ($\tau = 0.01$) to estimate the conditional distribution of the market index (and portfolio) given that a specific institution is strictly at its VaR.
 * **Systemic Risk Contribution (ΔCoVaR):** Calculation of the marginal systemic risk contribution of each firm by isolating the difference between the CoVaR conditional on the firm being in distress (at its VaR) versus its median state.